 If there is potential to sell your policy, it’s also likely that you would not gain access to all of the most competitive offers for it without independent knowledge of, and due diligence concerning, the brokers operating in this market.
 And, if you proceed to explore your options through a life insurance agent, you will likely pay a large percentage of the gross purchase price of the policy in commissions to the agent that often exceed those paid to the life settlement broker.
 Using our fee-only approach, you will retain much more of the value of the policy, if you do proceed to sell it, than if you proceed through an agent.

-Life Insurance Advisors, Inc., Fee-Only Insurance Consultants, offers an inexpensive, objective, knowledgeable resource to determine the potential viability and desirability of the full range of possible alternatives - either retaining or selling the policy rather than surrendering it.
-We begin with a preliminary review of the possible options for a modest fee of only $100.
+Life Insurance Advisors, Inc., Fee-Only Insurance Consultants, offers an objective and knowledgeable resource to determine the potential viability and desirability of the full range of possible alternatives - either retaining or selling the policy rather than surrendering it.
+We begin with a preliminary review of the possible options for a modest fee.

 Types of policies and situations with a “life settlement” value: You should understand upfront the types of policies and circumstances most likely to result in a “life settlement” value – i.e., where the policy may be worth more than its cash surrender value in the secondary market.
 The vast majority of such policies have a death benefit of $250,000 (and usually $500,000) or more on insureds over age 65 and whose health has declined to some meaningful extent, or whose life expectancy has shortened by more than the advance of age, since the policy was issued.
 A life expectancy of 12 years or less is generally required.
 In addition, the policies in question are usually, though not always, universal life policies with relatively small amounts of cash value in them relative to the death benefit, and they are sometimes term insurance which can still be converted.